Best Weighted Blankets for Hot Sleepers

 Weighted Blanket for Hot Sleepers With the Most Choices

-LUNA offers its weighted blankets in several sizes, weights, colors, and patterns.
-They even include sizes and weights appropriate for kids (though it’s generally recommended that children not use weighted blankets until they are at least 5 years old).
+LUNA offers its blankets with added weight in several sizes, weights, colors, and patterns.
+They even include sizes and weights appropriate for kids (though it’s generally recommended that children not use heavy blankets until they are at least 5 years old).

 The blanket itself must be washed cold, on a gentle setting or hand-washed, and is recommended to be hung out to dry (though it can be tumble dried on low heat, if necessary).
 To ease the laundering process, you can purchase a duvet separately to cover the blanket using its 8 attachment points.